Exercycle Maintenance Guide

 Wipe down any dust and sweat from exercycle surfaces, especially the handlebars and console, with a damp cloth or towel.
 Please do not use solvents.

 Use a small vacuum nozzle to carefully vacuum around all visible components.
-To clean the underside of the treadmill, lift the running deck to the storage position.
 If you have pets, vacuum around the compartment more frequently and try to keep the area around the machine as hair-free as possible.

 Consider how clean the areas are where your exercycle is being used and is being stored.
 A dusty room or cupboard is not ideal as dust, carpet fibres and dirt is easily collected in crevasses.